brendanmetzger/diatom/README.md

 ## Stubs

 : insert
-::  An ~insert~ is a direct call to another piece of content that lives at the end of a path.
+:: An ~insert~ is a direct call to another piece of content that lives at the end of a path
 :: `<!-- insert path/to/file.html-->` inserts a file directly
 :: `<!-- insert endpoint -->` inserts the result of a routed or dynamic url result : Yield
-::  A ~yield~ stub means some programatic  aspect has determined how and what Document or Element will be inserted.
+:: A ~yield~ stub means some programatic  aspect has determined how and what `Document` or `Element` will be inserted.
 :: `<!-- yield -->` on its own will default to inserting the result of the `Route::delegate` operation, and it is scoped to the  response object. *It replaces it's next `Element` sibling.*
 :: `<!-- yield keyword -->` also replaces with keyword from dynamic route; `$this->yield('keyword', string path or <Document>)`
 :: `<!-- yield keyword -->` similar to above but performs an *insert* instead of  swapping next sibling
-::  yield stubs do nothing if the content they stub out is unspecified or does not exist :  iterate
+:: ~yield~ stubs do nothing if the content they stub out is unspecified or does not exist : iterate
 :: the ~iterate~ stub grabs the `nextSibling` and continuously inserts that Element over the iteration of some dataset
 :: this is (probably) most appropriate to use in conjunction with template variables.

 ### Caveats